Is Jesus God?

 The Hebrew word translated as "I AM" is hâyâh (Strong's Concordance Number #H1961) and means "to exist" or "to have being."
 It can also mean, "I will be what I will be."
 Used in the context of Exodus 3:14 it also signifies an eternal, timeless existence.
 As it is used in Genesis 1 it signifies "to come into existence" when spoken by God.
 For example, when God said "Let there be light" (Genesis 1:3) light appeared in the universe.

-Jesus used the same name given to Moses for God (I AM) to refer to his OWN eternal existence.
+Jesus used the same name given to Moses (I AM) to refer to his OWN eternal existence.
 The severe action the Jews wanted to take after they heard what he had to say leaves little doubt they knew he was referring to the God that spoke to Moses.

 The Greek words translated as "I AM" in reference God in verse 58 come from the words ego (Strong's #G1473), first person in Greek, just as we use "I," and eimi (Strong's #G1510), which is a very emphatic statement of existence.
 In the context of this verse, it is virtually identical to the Hebrew hâyâh.
 Since Jesus was speaking either Hebrew or Aramaic, hâyâh was the word actually spoken by him rather than the Greek in which the New Testament was written.